RISKVFT/AutomatePULPissimo/README.md

 ## Software and Harware requirements
 For installation of PULPissimo project, some devices and software are required.
 In particular:
-- ZCU102  zcu104,  genesys2,  zedboard,  nexys or nexys_video board, we use zcu102;
+- ZCU102  zcu104,  genesys2,  zedboard,  nexys or nexys_video board, we use `zcu102`;
 - microUSB-USB cables;
 - JTAG adapter supporting openOCD, we use olimex-arm-usb-tiny-h programmer and debugger;
 - Ubuntu 18.04 (or Ubuntu 16.04) with at least 97GB available (85GB for Vivado and 12GB for Pulpissimo project);
 - Vivado 2019.2 ;

-For example we start the intallation PULPissimo project in a virgin Virtual Machine with Ubuntu 16.04.4 LTS 64-bit and 120GB of free disk space.
+For example we start the intallation PULPissimo project in a virgin `Virtual Machine with Ubuntu 16.04.4 LTS 64-bit and 120GB of free disk space`.

 ## Example of use
 After have cloned this repository we install all scripts